joeperri95/PNG/README.md

 Turns out in building a PNG decoder you get a free gunzip implementation since gzip is just a deflate stream with a small header.

-To do functionality
+## To do functionality to become compliant
-* Viewer application
 * Adam7 deinterlacing
+* Sub byte grayscale pixels
 * Ancillary chunks
 * Pallete chunks

+## Nice to haves
+* Viewer application
 * More unit tests / CI
+* Application tests
 * Auto allocate memory as needed for inflate
 * Arg parsing